ninQ1703/Starve-Free-Readers-Writers-/README.md

 After the writer finishes writing, it gives back these permissions to the pool.
 Hence we can use two semaphores for this purpose - write, turn.
-Also we need to maintain count of readers inside of pool, so we use readcount and a semaphore to achieve mutual exclusion for readcount among readers.
+Also we need to maintain count of readers inside of pool, so we use a variable readcount and a semaphore to achieve mutual exclusion for readcount among readers.

 ## Starve Free Reader Writers code*
 VARIABLES<ul>